TSGCFO/LedgerLink/tests/README.md

    - Keep tests fast, especially unit tests
    - Use selective test running for development

+## Recent Testing Improvements

+We have improved test coverage for the materials app, implementing:

+1. **Comprehensive Backend Tests**:
+   - Integration tests between Material and BoxPrice models and APIs
+   - Security tests for different user permission levels
+   - Contract tests for API compatibility
+   - Performance tests for database queries and API endpoints

+2. **Test Implementation Documentation**:
+   - Created a detailed implementation guide for other apps
+   - Documented Docker testing issues and solutions
+   - Provided templates for different types of tests

+See the following files for details:
+- `materials_testing_improvements.md`: Details of the tests implemented for materials app
+- `docker_testing_issues.md`: Documentation of Docker environment issues
+- `test_implementation_guide.md`: Step-by-step guide for testing other apps

 ## Next Steps

+1. **Fix Testing Infrastructure**:
+   - Resolve Docker testing environment issues
+   - Update psycopg2 to a compatible version
+   - Configure proper credential handling for Docker

-1. **Complete Test Coverage**:
+2. **Complete Test Coverage**:
+   - Implement comprehensive tests for the shipping app
-   - Implement tests for all backend apps
+   - Implement comprehensive tests for the inserts app
-   - Add tests for all frontend components
+   - Add frontend component tests for materials, shipping, and inserts
    - Create additional E2E test scenarios

-2. **Testing Infrastructure**:
-   - Set up Docker-based PostgreSQL for local and CI testing
-   - Resolve migration dependency issues
-   - Add fixtures for materialized views and other complex database structures

 3. **Advanced Testing**:
    - Set up Pact broker for contract testing